Press

 Our Lady of the Rock

-Jose Soberanes
+Jose Soberanes Constantino

 A Note From The Director

-In September of 2025, I had spent $10,000 and gathered a twenty-person crew to shoot the first version of this film, then titled Procopio, in 95-degree desert heat following half a year of work, preparation and rehearsals.
+In September of 2025, I had spent $10,000 and gathered a twenty-person crew to shoot the first version of this film, then titled, Procopio, in 95-degree desert heat following half a year of work, preparation and rehearsals.
 When I watched the footage back, I realized it simply wasn’t good enough.
 It did not matter how many rehearsals we had done or how much equipment I had rented.
 I was not ready to make this film yet.
 After the first scene, a daytime sequence of violence and exhaustion, I knew we weren’t going to get the film I wanted us to get.
 I chose to continue for the next forty hours anyway because I knew there was still something for me to learn out there.
 I learned that attitude matters more than skill.
 I learned that acting cannot be imitated, only studied.
 I learned, again, that making something honest takes time, patience and sacrifice.
-So we reduced the crew by more than half, changed our lead actors, revised the script and returned to the Mojave Desert.
+So we reduced the crew by more than half, changed our lead actors, revised the script and returned to the Mojave Desert 4 months later.
 Instead of trying to shoot nine scenes in forty-eight hours, we shot six scenes over six weeks, returning on weekends and weekday nights.

 As I write this, the film is still being completed.